List of Monterey–Salinas Transit lines: Senior Shuttle Lines

-Seasonal Trolleys
+Seasonal Trolley

 These free shuttles operate on a timetable-free loop using coaches styled after turn-of-the-century streetcars.

-Suspended and Discontinued Lines

-After the COVID-19 pandemic in California decreased ridership sharply and as part of the Comprehensive Operational Analysis implementation, many legacy lines were suspended or discontinued.

 Demand responsive and paratransit services

 Demand Responsive service

 These lines offer custom "dial a ride" service to neighborhoods and shopping areas, and provide timed transfers to MST's regular fixed-route network.
 Trips may be scheduled by calling a toll-free number at least one hour in advance.
 Standing daily and weekly appointments may also be made.